Background for data collection

 POACH: Providencia alcalifaciens in canine gut microbiota; use of HUNT One Health canine population

-NORLEP: Norwegian livestock and pets as reservoir for zoonotic Leptospira spp.
+NORLEPRES: Norwegian livestock and pets as Reservoir for zoonotic Leptospira spp.